-168. The spring/summer and autumn/winter sampling rounds required in condition 167 must be as close to six (6) months apart as practicable.

-169. The Marsden Bay seagrass monitoring required by condition 167 must include the mapping of seagrass at Marsden Bay using georeferenced and orthocorrected photogrammetry obtained by low-tide UAV (drone) survey.
-The initial survey area must be in general accordance with the below plan.
-Subsequent survey areas may be refined following the process to be set out in the EMMP.
+- 169. The spring/summer and autumn/winter sampling rounds required in condition 167168 must be as close to six (6) months apart as practicable. - 170.
+The Marsden Bay seagrass monitoring required by condition 167168 must include theeither: - 170. a) The mapping of seagrass at Marsden Bay using georeferenced and orthocorrected photogrammetry obtained by low tide UAV (drone) survey.
+UAV (drone) survey; or if this is not practicable, The initial survey area must be in general accordance with the below plan.
+Subsequent survey areas may be refined following the process to be set out in the EMMP. - b) Video transects through intertidal and subtidal seagrass beds.